Prepare to make the most of the Information Fair by reviewing this list of departments. Representatives will be eager to answer your questions.

 First Year Experience (FYE) — NMU's First Year Experience program (FYE) is a learning community initiative that helps students develop strategies to maximize academic success, become familiar with campus resources, and cultivate positive relationships with faculty and other students.
 Through the FYE program you will be assigned to a block of courses based on your intended academic major.
 When you attend orientation, you will work with an adviser to finalize your course schedule.

-Education Abroad Office — Are you thinking of studying abroad during your time at NMU?
+Study Abroad Office — Are you thinking of studying abroad during your time at NMU?
 Stop here to find out information about NMU's many study abroad opportunities.

 U.S. Army Reserve Officer Training Corps (ROTC) — The Wildcat Battalion of Army ROTC provides both Scholarships and Tuition Assistance to students seeking to serve as officers in the active U.S. Army, The Army Reserve and the Michigan National Guard.
 If you are interested in a way to both pay for your college and to serve your country, the Scholarships and Enrollment Officer will be on hand to answer any questions you might have about participating in ROTC.